Make the most of open days

 Are you an aspiring higher education student, or a parent of one?
 If yes, then you should really take Open Days seriously and learn how to make the best of them.

-Rosebank College, an educational brand of The Independent Institute of Education (The IIE), will host its next national open day on 28-29 September 2018 at all our campuses.
+Rosebank College, an educational brand of The Independent Institute of Education (The IIE), will host its next national open day on 24-25 May 2019 at Durban and Pietermaritzburg Campuses and on 14-15 June 2019 at Braamfontein, Bloemfontein, Pretoria and Polokwane campuses.

 Prospective students, student's currently in matric, learners who have already matriculated and are looking to start studying in 2019 and parents of prospective students are encouraged to attend.
 "This year Rosebank College will host only one Open Day which will take place simultaneously at our various campuses around South Africa and we encourage you to attend.
 This is an opportunity for you to learn more about The Independent Institute of Education, Rosebank College and the various qualifications on offer," says James Read, National Sales Manager at Rosebank College.